-Coating methods (CM) and storage periods (SP) significantly (P \leq 0.01) affected water content, total soluble solids (TSS), reducing sugars and firmness of Nantes carrot during ambient storage at temperature of 25°C and 65% relative humidity.
-Results of the study indicated that carboxy methyl cellulous + cellophane film (CMC + CF) for water content and reducing sugars and cellophane film (CF) for firmness were the best CM.
-In addition, water content, reducing sugars and firmness decreased by increasing the SP, whereas TSS increased by an increase in SP.
+Relative humidity (RH), coating methods (CM) and storage periods (SP) significantly affected water content, total soluble solids (TSS), reducing sugars and firmness of Nantes carrot during cold storage.
+Results of the study indicated that at 90% RH, carrots were firmer and had higher water content and reducing sugars than 85% RH.
+Moreover, carboxy methyl cellulous + cellophane film (CMC + CF) for water content and reducing sugars and cellophane film (CF) for firmness were the best CM.
+Also, water content, reducing sugars and firmness decreased by increasing the SP, whereas TSS increased by an increase in SP.